Soundium/Pi_hole_configuration_ver_2/README.md

 require_nofilter = false
 cache = false   (we will use the Pi-Hole cache)
 ```
 Scroll down to the bottom of the TOML file.
 For **server_name** add the same server name you used above.
-For the 'via' servers, review the relay list here, and pick a couple that suite your needs.
+For the 'via' servers, review the relay list <a href="https://github.com/DNSCrypt/dnscrypt-resolvers/blob/master/v2/relays.md">here</a>, and pick a couple that suite your needs.
 I used servers near my house.
 You may want to use servers in a different country or have other unique requirements.

 ```
 routes = [